Crown-Commercial-Service/digitalmarketplace-antivirus-api/README.md

 clamd
 ```

+The antivirus API expects to connect to `clamd` over a unix socket.
+The location of this unix socket can be set by the
+configuration variable `DM_CLAMD_UNIX_SOCKET_PATH`.
+The default may be fine if you're running a system `clamd` or the
+docker image.

-The antivirus API runs on port 5008.
+The antivirus API itself runs on port 5008.

 Calls to the antivirus API require a valid bearer
 token.
 For development environments, this defaults to `myToken`.
 An example request to your local antivirus API